Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 the US Goverment National Cooperative Soil Characterization Database column names (http://ncsslabdatamart.sc.egov.usda.gov/).

-Also note that the metadata can be easily separated from the code so that the short GSIF code (variable name) could be used as a shorthand (replacement) for the long description of the complete metadata.
-Using short GSIF codes is also important for programming because unique code names are used consistently in all scripts / functions.
+Also note that the metadata can be easily separated from the code so that the short codes (variable name) can be used as a shorthand (replacement) for the long description of the complete metadata.
+Using short codes is also important for programming because unique code names are used consistently in all scripts / functions.